linda-seiter/cmsc115_2252/week3/week3_lesson.md

 }
 ```

-One representative value from each equivalence class is selected.
+One representative value is selected from each equivalence class.
 The last test fails to produce the expected output.

 | Test | Expected I/O                     | Actual I/O                       | Status | Equivalence<br>Class |
 | ---- | -------------------------------- | -------------------------------- | ------ | -------------------- |